-Karen L. Handorf is a Partner at Cohen Milstein and Chair of the firm’s Employee Benefits/ERISA practice group, where she leads the firm’s efforts in identifying, litigating, and appealing often novel employee benefits issues.
+Karen L. Handorf is a Partner at Cohen Milstein and Co-Chair of the firm’s Employee Benefits/ERISA practice group, where she leads the firm’s efforts in identifying, litigating, and appealing often novel employee benefits issues.
 In this role, Ms. Handorf represents the interests of employees, retirees, plan participants and beneficiaries in ERISA cases in the district courts and on appeal.

 A Fellow of the American College of Employee Benefits Counsel, Ms. Handorf joined Cohen Milstein in 2007 following a distinguished 25 year career in government service where she was the Deputy Associate Solicitor, Plan Benefits Security Division, among other senior positions she held at the U.S. Department of Labor (DOL).
 During her tenure at the DOL, Ms. Handorf played a major role in formulating and litigating the Government’s position on ERISA issues expressed in amicus briefs filed by the Solicitor General in the United States Supreme Court.